The average lifespan of SD cards is said to be 10 years, there are several factors that decide the lifespan and performance of an SD card.

 Now that you have restored your data from a corrupt SD card, you can go ahead to start fixing your card depending on the type of SD card issue or corruption.

 8 Methods to Fix Corrupt SD Card

 Method 1: Assign a new letter to the Corrupt SD card

 SD card not reading or not recognized can be due to conflicting storage drive letters.
 If your SD card drive letter has the same letter as any of the existing drive letters, then your SD card cannot be accessed.
 You must assign a new or different letter to your SD card to fix this SD card issue.

 - Connect the damaged or inaccessible SD card to your Windows 10.

-- This will open Disk Management.
+- Right-click on Windows Icon and open Disk Management.
 Right-click the corrupt SD card drive to assign a new letter.

 - Select the Change drive letter and paths option.